 Men are starting to concentrate on certain careers dominated by females.
 There has been a significant increase in demand for traditional female jobs and these trends are expected to continue in the future (Autor & Dorn, 2013; Dwyer, 2013).
 The phenomenon is now changing culture and creating a new culture in the work environment, albeit the process is not occurring rapidly.
 Previous literature reveals the significant influence of gender stereotypes in the career choice decisions of men and women.
 Even in early adolescence, high school students already have a gender stereotyped perception about educational choices, with boys tending to choose mathematics and science classes, and girls choosing non-science classes (Pinxten et al., 2012).
-This is consistent with the evidence of Serra, Soler, Camacho-Miñano, Rey-Cao and Vilanova (2019), Ramaci et al. (2017), and Nicolao (2014) who found that men are more interested in more realistic careers, while women are interested in social and artistic expression.
-Realistic careers are often associated with masculine traits, and, therefore, are seen as more suitable for men, such as science, business, electricians, and engineer, whereas social and artistic tracks are © Asian Academy of Management and Penerbit Universiti Sains Malaysia, 2023.
-This work is licensed under the terms of the Creative Commons Attribution (CC BY) (http://creativecommons.org/licenses/by/4.0/).

-associated with feminine traits, and seen as suitable for women, for example, teaching, nursing, and clerical jobs (Ramachi et al., 2017; Nicolao, 2014).
-As mentioned earlier, certain career are dominated by one gender.
+This is consistent with the evidence of Serra et al. (2019), Ramaci et al. (2017), and Nicolao (2014) who found that men are more interested in more realistic careers, while women are interested in social and artistic expression.
+Realistic careers are often associated with masculine traits, and, therefore, are seen as more suitable for men, such as science, business, electricians, and engineer; whereas social and artistic tracks are associated with feminine traits, and seen as suitable for women, for example, teaching, nursing, and clerical jobs (Ramaci et al., 2017; Nicolao, 2014).
+As mentioned earlier, certain careers are dominated by one gender.
 Gendered careers or traditional careers are formed by the skills and features that both men and women are supposed to encompass due to their gender (McDowell, 2015).
 These beliefs were passed traditionally down from one generation to another generation and directly affected the career roles, which are seen to be suitable for one gender or another.
 Thus, they tend to behave or act the way they think others want them to behave.
-Once they cross those boundaries, they are no longer in the 'correct system'.
-Those who did not follow of this gender stereotype will be 'marked', seen as deviant and detached from the mainstream (Ku, 2011).
+Once they cross those boundaries, they are no longer in the "correct system."
+Those who did not follow of this gender stereotype will be "marked," seen as deviant and detached from the mainstream (Ku, 2011).
 Therefore, a non-traditional career is often challenging and worrying for some as it is not normally done in the social group or the system.
 Some people embark on non-traditional careers.
 The issue is how they decided to go into careers dominated by other genders.
 Do they plan ahead or accidentally choose to take part?
 Therefore, the purpose of this study is to examine the factors influencing the decision to enter a non-traditional career for Malaysian men.
 This article presents the results of a case study based on the career of Malaysian men as nurses and pak andam (male bridal make-up artist).
 These two groups of career were chosen because they are often associated with female workers.
-Nursing, for instance, has social recognition as a female profession (Mao et al., 2021; Kim and Soon, 2021).
+Nursing, for instance, has social recognition as a female profession (Mao et al., 2020; Kim & Moon, 2021).
 In Malaysia, statistics have shown that female dominate nursing workforce as opposed to male (Sowtali, 2019).
-As for pak andam, they are also minorities, as most research on Malay's bridal make up industry focuses on mak andam (female bridal make-up artist) (Bohari & Magiman, 2020; Salleh, 2018; Salleh & Kim, 2016).
+As for pak andam, they are also minorities, as most research on Malay's bridal make up industry focuses on mak andam (female bridal make-up artist) (Bohari & Magiman, 2020; Salleh, 2014; Salleh & Kim, 2016).
 Therefore, it is pertinent to explore the factors that motivate Malaysian men to embark on a career dominated by women.